STRENGTH AND HONOR

 The biplane vaulted and banked, and Dusty nearly lost his gravy.
 But then they leveled out low over the corn rows, expelling the hiss and cloud of chemical spray.
 This process was repeated at intervals until the task was done.

 The biplane rose to 1,500 feet and cruised for the good part of an hour.
-The graceful green landscape changed to open plains and barren, rolling hills, and Dusty couldn’t help but feel pride for the power and stamina of the little aircraft, as if it were his kin.
+The graceful green landscape changed to open plains and barren, rolling hills, and Dusty couldn’t help but feel pride for the power and grace of the little aircraft, as if it were his kin.
 He patted its fuselage with brazen affection.

 He circled the little town several times, studying the web of roads, paths, gullies and fields ripe with golden wheat.
 “Were barking at a knot!” he shouted above the noise.
 “No place to put her down!”